dehydrate/FV-interpolator/README.txt

 to-do:
-	-add optional ability to estimate first and last timestamps if they are NTs -fix the weird newline removal issue
+	-add optional ability to estimate first and last timestamps if they are NTs -fix the newline removal issue

 ideas to improve interpolation accuracy:
-	-omitting respondent/moderator IDs and timestamps from the character count -counting non-phonetic characters differently: inaudible/crosstalk tags, punctuation, digraphs (this list is only a beginning)
+	-omitting respondent/moderator IDs and timestamps from the character count -counting non-phonetic characters differently: inaudible/crosstalk tags, punctuation, etc.
-	-extrapolating speaking rates from speech without NTs for single-respondent transcripts or transcripts with respondent IDs
+	-it's probably good enough as it is, for the most part